Canadian Technical Security Conference (CTSC)

 That is why you need to be a part of the exclusive group of technical security practitioners and industry support professionals at CTSC 2018.

-CTSC 2017 is a not to be missed three (3) day professional development and networking opportunity with others working in the field, as well as with key TSCM and Test & Measurement equipment manufacturers.
+CTSC 2018 is a not to be missed three (3) day professional development and networking opportunity with others working in the field of technical security.

 So plan now to attend, present, demonstrate, exhibit, network, compete in our original, world famous “Bug-Off”, attend hospitality night, enjoy the keynote speaker at our always entertaining casual Dinner and Awards night, learn something new, see what is on the horizon, and extend your professional credibility with renewed knowledge and hands on experience.